 Laser Resurfacing Treatment For Acne: Advantages And Disadvantages

 - It is very effective.
-You can see a dramatic change in your skin texture and get permanent results depending on the choice of treatment.
+You can see a dramatic change in your skin texture and get long-lasting results depending on the choice of treatment.

 - Usually, ablative lasers have some complications and side effects, including short-term effects like fungal and bacterial infections, and long-term effects like hyperpigmentation and persistent erythema.
-Overtreatment of a particular area with CO2 laser therapy can cause scarring and infection.
-So, caution should be taken while using the laser in areas such as eyelids, upper and lower neck, and chest area.
+Overtreatment of a particular area with CO2 laser therapy can cause scarring.

 - Availability of the treatment is an issue.
-And it’s pretty difficult to find a skin rejuvenation center that offers a wide range of laser treatment services (depending on the area you stay).
+Also, it is pretty difficult to find a skin rejuvenation center that offers a wide range of laser treatment services (depending on the area you stay).

 Things To Consider Before Going For Laser Treatment For Acne Scars